Skip to main content

 Metronidazole does not usually affect you being able to drive or cycle.

-However, very rarely, some people suffer from drowsiness or blurred vision.
-If this happens to you, do not drive, ride a bike or operate heavy machinery until you stop feeling drowsy and you can see clearly.
+But, very rarely, some people suffer from confusion, hallucinations, drowsiness or temporary eyesight problems, such as blurred vision.
+If this happens to you, do not drive, cycle or use machinery or tools until you stop feeling drowsy and you can see clearly.

 It's an offence to drive a car if your ability to drive safely is affected.
 It's your responsibility to decide if it's safe to drive.
 If you're in any doubt, do not drive.